How To Form A Wyoming Corporation

 If you hire Buffalo Registered Agent to form your Wyoming corporation, we will handle all the filings, so you don’t have to think about it.

-*Mail the Articles of Incorporation and Consent to Appoint, as well as a check or money order for $100, to:
+2. Mail the Articles of Incorporation and Consent to Appointment, as well as a check or money order for $100, to:

 Wyoming Secretary of State